ayoub-mg/Audio-ChatGPT-to-Quiz-Form/README.md

 ## Requirements

-To use the Exam Generator, you need the following:
+To use the Quiz Generator, you need the following:

 - Python 3.10 or higher
 - An OpenAI API key to access GPT-3.5